-UN study finds businesses funding Myanmar army abuses
+UN study finds businesses fund Myanmar army abuses

 The report did not suggest the foreign companies have directly violated any laws.
 But it said such ties pose “a high risk of contributing to or being linked to, violations of human rights law and international humanitarian law.
 At a minimum, these foreign companies are contributing to supporting the Tatmadaw’s financial capacity.”

-It points to South Korea’s Inno Group, which is building a “skyscraper city” in Yangon in a joint venture with MEHL.
-Posco Steel Co. also has joint ventures with military related companies, as does Pan-Pacific, an apparel maker that according to its website began operating in Myanmar in 1991 and is a supplier of shirts and other garments to many fashion brand names.
+It pointed to South Korea’s Inno Group, which is building a “skyscraper city” in Yangon in a joint venture with MEHL.
+Posco Steel Co. also has joint ventures with military-related companies, as does Pan-Pacific, an apparel maker that according to its website began operating in Myanmar in 1991 and is a supplier of shirts and other garments to many fashion brand names.

-Some foreign investors in Myanmar have conducted human rights assessments in response to criticism over their activities in the country, including Japan’s Kirin Holdings Co.
+Some foreign investors in Myanmar have conducted human rights assessments in response to criticism of their activities in the country, including Japan’s Kirin Holdings Co.
 Ltd., which has taken stakes in Myanmar Brewery Ltd. and Mandalay Brewery Ltd.

 But dozens of companies conduct business with Myanmar partners that have ties to the two big military-linked conglomerates, the report said.
 Others rent office space from them or operate in industrial zones that are owned by MEHL.

-Note: This story has been corrected to show that the fact-finding mission began before the 2017 counterinsurgency campaign.